nf2337/Mapping-Global-Foodscapes/tutorial1.md

 &nbsp;**Mollweide:** ESRI:53009
 &nbsp;**Bonne:** ESRI:53024

 Once you’ve experimented and you’re satisfied with a projection, close the window.
 Now we’re ready to export the map.
-We’ll cover that next tutorial, where we’ll learn to include a title, legend and scale bar.
+We’ll cover the **Layout Panel** next tutorial, where we’ll learn to include a title, legend and scale bar.
 For now, take a screenshot of your Map Canvas.
 From your desktop, rename the file: LASTNAME_Tutorial_1 and upload it to the Tutorial 1 > [Output folder](https://drive.google.com/drive/folders/1gjJ8gSQffUpwS04EsPZkwrzP9fsaN6Zi).

 See you next time!!